2asato/Udemy_Web_Developer_Bootcamp/introToExpress/objectives.md

     - Most popular Node framework
         Big community, lots of tutorials
     - Light framework, easy to understand what exactly Express is doing

+#NPM Init and Package.json

+* Use the --save flag to install packages when installing a package to install and save to dependencies of package.json
+* Explain what the package.json file does javascript object notation holds metadata relavent to the project, application, package
+* Use 'npm init' to create a new package.json